lenonleite/simple-crawler/README.md

 # Single Crawler

-> Single Crawler is a single methods of html's crawler .
+> Single Crawler is a single method of crawller sites.

 ## Beta Version
-> 0.3
+> 0.4

-## Install

-* composer require lenonleite/simple-crawler

-## Code Style

-> This project not follow the [PSR code style](http://www.php-fig.org/psr/psr-2/).
-We follow [WP Code Standard](https://codex.wordpress.org/WordPress_Coding_Standards).

 ## Usage